At a Glance

 We are seeking to appoint an exceptional Scale 5 Early Years Education Worker to work in our Children’s Centre.

-Hargrave Park Children’s Centre provides Childcare and Early Years Education for 9 FTE babies and 28 FTE toddlers from 6 months to three years.
-It is open 49 weeks per year, with most children moving into our school’s Early Years Foundation Stage.
-The Centre offers an environment that is inviting, stimulating, and safe, fostering independence and enjoyable learning experiences both indoors and outdoors.
+Hargrave Park Children’s Centre provides Childcare and Early Years Education for 9 fte babies and 28 fte toddlers from 6 months to three years and is open 49 weeks per year, with the vast majority of the children moving into our school Early Years Foundation Stage.
+The Children’s Centre provides an environment that is inviting, stimulating and safe, where children can develop independence and enjoy learning experiences both indoors and in our outdoor areas.

-As a Scale 5 Early Years Education Worker, you will support and work closely with our Under 3s Phase Lead and Assistant Headteacher for EYFS and KS1.
-Your responsibilities include assisting in the daily operation of the Children’s Centre and educational activities, and playing a key role in establishing positive, secure relationships with children and their families.
-You will also be involved in the daily care and developmental support of each child.
+As a scale 5 Early Years Education worker you will be responsible for supporting and working closely with our Under 3s Phase Lead, and Assistant Headteacher for EYFS and KS1.
+You will assist in the daily running of the Children’s Centre and educational activities.
+You will also play a key part in providing a positive and secure relationship for your children and their families, whilst playing a significant role in daily care and development of each child.

-We have high aspirations for our children and believe that an enriched, creative curriculum combined with a high-quality environment is essential for improving and sustaining achievement.
-If you possess a strong knowledge of developmentally appropriate practices for babies and young children and are passionate about supporting their full potential, we encourage you to apply.
+We have high aspirations for our children and believe strongly that an enriched and creative curriculum, together with a high quality environment, is the key to driving and sustaining our rapidly improving achievement.
+If you have a strong knowledge of developmentally appropriate practice for babies and young children and are passionate about supporting them to reach their full potential, we want to hear from you.

-We highly value our staff’s professional development.
-Investing in our team has helped us improve children’s outcomes and develop future school leaders.
+We place a high value on the professional development of our staff.
+Investing in our people has enabled us to improve children’s outcomes and grow future school leaders.

 HR Support Apprentice (Level 3) employer: Islington Council